ishanvichavan/Farmer_Suicide_India/README.md

 # Farmer_Suicide_India
-Analysis of State/UT wise Farmer Suicide cases in India This project performs Exploratory Data Analysis (EDA) on a dataset tracking the number of farmer suicides across Indian States and Union Territories between 2017 and 2021.
+Analysis of State/UT wise Farmer Suicide cases in India.
+This project performs Exploratory Data Analysis (EDA) on a dataset tracking the number of farmer suicides across Indian States and Union Territories between 2017 and 2021.

 The objective is to: